 In ultrasound-guided breast biopsy, ultrasound imaging is used to help guide the radiologist’s instruments to the site of the abnormal growth.

-Diagnostic Imaging Services performs ultrasound-guided breast biopsy at our Women’s & Advanced Imaging Center in Metairie.
+Capitol Imaging Services performs ultrasound-guided breast biopsies.
 By being performed in an independent outpatient setting, women experience a more friendly, relaxed and comfortable environment and experience first-class service from our staff.
-Because a woman chose to have her biopsy at DIS, she avoided the crowded, noisy and hectic hospital and their mega-high costs and charges.
-Lower prices from DIS result in lower costs.
+Because a woman chose to have her biopsy at Capitol Imaging Services, she avoided the crowded, noisy and hectic hospital and their mega-high costs and charges.